-Hair pros will tell you conditioner can help repair heat- and chemical-damaged hair.
+Hair pros will tell you conditioner can help repair heat and chemical-damaged hair.
 The truth is, conditioners protect your hair from these things.
 Conditioners have moisturizing agents that coat hair leaving it tangle-free.
 Want to spend less time brushing out long wet hair?
-Condition the ends.
-Your comb will zip right through.
+Condition the ends, and your comb will zip right through.

 If you have frizzy hair, invest in a great hair mask and use it weekly.
 To properly use a hair mask, squeeze the water out of your hair after you shampoo.
 Then apply the mask from crown to ends, combing it through with a fine-toothed comb.
 Let it work its magic while you shave your legs or soap up your body, then rinse it out, making sure not to leave any residue, which will weigh hair down.

 Dry Shampoo Between Washes